irisida/swift-developer/README.md

 This repository is responsible for acting as a learning timeline or summary journal for my progress learning Swift & iOS Development.
 Documented in _latest first_, or _reverse chronological_ order.
 The materials are a mix of on-demand video courses with Udemy, Blog post examples, published books.

+### Vapor 4 API
+-[Movies API with Vapor 4 & Postgres](https://github.com/irisida/vapor-postgres-movies-api) An exploratory repo to get the basics of Vapor 4 ironed out.
+Covers routing and controllers.

 ### SwiftUI E-comm project Touchdown

 -[Touchdown ecommerce with SwiftUI](https://github.com/irisida/american-football-swiftUI) - e-comm shopfront using SwiftUI around the domain of American football.
 No active accounts, money exchange or functioning backend.
 The purpose is as a frintend prototpe and presents some complex views.